 Personally, I introduce one male at a time to a female’s tub for a period of three days.
 If a lock happens during this time, I remove him as soon as it’s over.
 This is as much time as they ever spend together.

-When you consider these factors, and the obvious hygiene and disease control issues, housing two of these snakes together is simply not worth the small amount you may save on enclosures.
+When you consider these factors, and the obvious hygiene and disease control issues, housing two Ball Pythons together is simply not worth the small amount you may save on enclosures.

 And although it’s hard for us to understand, Ball Pythons don’t get lonely – they actually find each other quite annoying.